enonic/app-vwo/docs/installing.md

     vwo.token = <token>
 ```

-* Now install XP VWO App from Enonic Market via XP Application Manager or [download](https://github.com/enonic/app-vwo.git), build and deploy.
-The XP VWO App should now appear in the Applications console.
+* Now install VWO App from Enonic Market via Application Manager or [download](https://github.com/enonic/app-vwo.git), build and deploy.
+VWO App should now appear in the Applications console.

 ![](images/vwo_04.png)

-* In the Content Manager of Enonic XP click Edit for a site you’re setting up integration for and select “Visual Website Optimizer” from Site config dropdown.
+* In Content Studio click Edit for the site you’re setting up integration for and select “VWO” from Site config dropdown.

 ![](images/vwo_05.png)

-* In the XP VWO App config section enter domain of your website.
+* In the VWO App config section enter domain of your website.
 *Ensure that domain name starts with http:// or https://, otherwise site config will not be valid.*
 *Check off "Embed VWO Smart Code script" if you want VWO tracking to be enabled on the pages of your website.*